ABorrel/chemmaps_data-process/README.md

 - 09-04-2019: Update for the new DrugBank and remove descriptors scripts, used the library developed to generalize the descriptor computation
 - 09-05-2019: Clean source for drugbank and dell sources for descriptor computation, part of the generalisation protocol
+- 09-06-2019: Add SQL class to interact with the database